If your circumstances change

-You or your partner can cancel Marriage Allowance online.
-You’ll be asked to prove your identity using information HM Revenue and Customs (HMRC) holds about you.
+You can cancel Marriage Allowance online.
+You’ll be asked to prove your identity using information HMRC holds about you.

-If you stop transferring the allowance to your partner, it will run until the end of the tax year (5 April).
+If you cancel because of a change of income, the allowance will run until the end of the tax year (5 April).

-- backdate the change to the start of the tax year (6 April)
+If your relationship has ended, the change may be backdated to the start of the tax year (6 April).